Chebuu/3VTE-model/README.md

     </p>
 </p>

-- In [exp.01], a minimized CBGA(-) conformer was placed by hand in the active site and run through the same minimization steps in [exp.00].
-More importantly, Tyr484 was replaced with a tyrosine phenolate (charge -1.0) in the QMMM runs only (the phenol was used in minimization runs).
-Obviously, a phenolate is *extremely* unstable, and I think it's causing the crazy trajectories seen in the QMMM runs.
-A Tyr484 phenolate is proposed to be the catalytic base, but I find it implausible that this species exists as a stable reactant.
-Or maybe I'm just naive, and this species is simply drawn for convenience, while the true species is implied.
-I think its much more likely that, instead of a phenolate, an interaction between Tyr484 and a nearby His or Trp nitrogen induces the Tyr484 phenol to act as a Lewis base.
+In [exp.01], a minimized CBGA(-) conformer was placed by hand in the active site and run through the same minimization steps in [exp.00].
+More importantly, Tyr484 was replaced with a tyrosine phenolate (charge -1.0) in the QC runs only (the phenol was used in minimization runs).

-    - Ultimately I just need to dig through the liteature to understand the mechanisms by which Tyr bases are formed and catalyze reactions.
-    - Update: I increased the run times and now sander actually segfaults during solvent minimization and [reports](exp.01/em.water.log) incalculable energy and Van der Waals forces.
+A Tyr484 phenolate is proposed to be the catalytic base, but phenolate is very unstable, so I find it implausible that this species exists without interaction from neighboring side chains.

 <p align='center'>
     <img alt='' src='img/exp.01.02.a.gif' width='350px'>
     <p align='center'>
         <div style='margin-left: auto; margin-right: auto; width: 525px'>
-            Short clip of MD run from [exp.01] (before the segfault bug) showing runaway trajectories (Tyr484 phenolate is top center).
-Unfortunately, I cleared the corresponding logs for this run, but I think the video clearly shows the phenolate is the underlying cause.
+            Short clip of MD run from [exp.01] before a segfault broke it.
         </div>
     </p>
 </p>